Chuquicamata: Beginning of modern mine and Guggenheim era (1910–1923)

 The modern era started when an American engineer named Bradley finally developed a method of processing low-grade oxidized copper ores.
 In 1910 he approached the lawyer and industrialist Albert C Burrage, who sent engineers to examine Chuquicamata.
 This was the beginning of copper mining by the Chile Exploration Company of the Guggenheim Group.
 Their reports found that the mine showed promise, and in April 1911, he started to buy up mines and claims, mainly from the larger mining companies, in association with Duncan Fox y Cia., an English entrepreneur.

 Since Burrage did not have the capital to develop a mine, he approached the Guggenheim Brothers.
 They examined his claims and estimated the reserves at 690 million tonnes of 2.58% grade copper.
 The Guggenheims also had discovered a process for treating the low grade ores developed by Elias Anton Cappelen Smith and were immediately interested.
 They organised the Chile Exploration Company (Chilex) in January 1912 and eventually bought out Burrage for US$25 million (or $ million today) in Chile's stock market.
-E. A. Cappelen Smith, consulting metallurgist for M. Guggenheim's Sons, worked out the first process for the treatment of Chuquicamata copper oxide ore around 1913 and led a team of engineers operating a pilot plant in Perth Amboy, New Jersey for a year.

 Chile then went ahead with the development and construction of a mine on the eastern section of the Chuquicamata field, gradually expanding it to include the rest of the field over the next 15 years.
 A leaching plant was planned with a capacity to produce 50,000 tons of electrolytic copper annually.
 Among the equipment purchased were steam shovels from the Panama Canal.
 A port and an oil-fired power plant were built at Tocopilla, 90 mi to the West and an aqueduct was constructed to bring water in from the Andes.
 Production started on May 18, 1915.
 Production rose from 4,345 tonnes in the first year to 50,400 tonnes in 1920.
-The Guggenheims sold the mine to Anaconda Copper in 1923, and production increased to 135,890 tonnes by 1929 before the Great Depression hit and demand fell.
-The Guggenheim sought to desinveste in copper to invest in Chilean nitrates, something that in hindsight proved a bad choice.